vadim-miller2/book-test1/pages/ch_app_test.md

 Parameter definitions follow a "name = value" format.
 The "name" part of the definition serves two functions: (1) selecting the specific element to which the definition applies, and (2) selecting the code generation parameter (such as <span class="nctnt ncbi-monospace">**\_class**</span>) that will be fine-tuned for that element.

 To modify a top-level element, use a definition line where the name part is simply the desired code generation parameter (such as <span class="nctnt ncbi-monospace">**\_class**</span>).
 To modify a nested element, use a definition where the code generation parameter is prefixed by a dot-separated "path" of the successive container element names from the data format specification.
-For path elements of type <span class="nctnt ncbi-monospace">SET OF</span> or <span class="nctnt ncbi-monospace">SEQUENCE OF</span>, use an "<span class="nctnt ncbi-monospace">E</span>" as the element name (which would otherwise be anonymous). <span class="nctnt highlight">Note:</span> Element names will depend on whether you are using ASN.1, DTD, or Schema.
+For path elements of type <span class="nctnt ncbi-monospace">SET OF</span> or <span class="nctnt ncbi-monospace">SEQUENCE OF</span>, use an "<span class="nctnt ncbi-monospace">E</span>" as the element name (which would otherwise be anonymous). :heavy_exclamation_mark: __Notes__ Element names will depend on whether you are using ASN.1, DTD, or Schema.

 For example, consider the following ASN.1 specification: